Terry A. Davis: TempleOS

-Recognition, criticism and following
+Recognition, criticism, and following

 What people are going to read is, "It's about a pathetic schizophrenic who made a crappy operating system."

 My perspective is, "God said I made His temple."

 — —Davis in regard to an article about his life, from an email to a Vice journalist.

-Once TempleOS was completed, most of Davis' time was spent browsing the Internet, coding, or using the results of the National Institute of Standards and Technology's randomness beacon to further his relationship with God, and he drew fans following his various online activities.
+Once TempleOS was completed, most of Davis's time was spent browsing the Internet, coding, or using the results of the National Institute of Standards and Technology's randomness beacon to further his relationship with God, and he drew fans following his various online activities.
 He posted video blogs and would refer to himself as "the smartest programmer that's ever lived" while showing his creations.
 His YouTube channels were repeatedly terminated due to his vulgarities.
 In 2017, the OS was shown as a part of an outsider art exhibition in Bourogne, France.
 Davis said he was happy to receive the attention but was disappointed that few of his fans had used the OS to speak to God.

-Davis would frequently communicate in randomly generated blocks of text and off-topic declarations about God, which led to bans from websites including Something Awful, Reddit, and Hacker News.
+Davis would frequently communicate in randomly generated blocks of text and off-topic declarations about God, which led to bans from websites including Something Awful, Instagram, Reddit, and Hacker News.
 However, the critical reception to TempleOS was mostly favorable, as tech journalist David Cassel wrote, "programming websites tried to find the necessary patience and understanding to accommodate Davis".
-TechRepublic and OSNews published positive articles on Davis' work, even though he had been banned from OSNews for hostile comments targeting its readers and staff.
+TechRepublic and OSNews published positive articles on Davis's work, even though he had been banned from OSNews for hostile comments targeting its readers and staff.